Laptop Mag Verdict

 At this point in the game, Dell has the premium ultraportable thing down to a science.
 The Dell XPS 13 has undergone a number of small tweaks, including a smaller frame, thinner bezels all around, and a bigger keyboard and touchpad.
 Pair that with one of Intel’s latest 11th Gen processors and new integrated GPUs and you’ve got a laptop that looks good and works hard.
 Plus, you’ve got a lovely super high-resolution screen to gaze into.

 While it’s really hard to find any faults in the XPS 13, there are a couple –– namely below-average battery life and a lack of ports.
 Despite this, the Dell XPS 13 retains its spot on our best laptops and best 13-inch laptops pages and is a top pick for anyone looking for a premium ultraportable.
+It also earned a spot on our best 4K laptops page.

 Dell XPS 13 pricing and configuration